ephemeralwx/VisioALS/README.md

 ### No Special Hardware

 Most eye-tracking AAC devices cost thousands of dollars and require dedicated hardware.
 VisioALS uses a standard laptop webcam and an ensemble of machine learning models (Random Forest, Gradient Boosting, KNN) to track where the patient is looking.
-A short calibration step at the start of each session is all that's needed.
+The user just has to undergo a short calibration phase before each session.

 ---